gatorwatt/annealing_playground/README.md

 # annealing_playground
-Experiments with annealing applications build on D-Wave solvers.
+Experiments with annealing applications built on D-Wave solvers.